-I maintain a collection of usefull small programs and scripts for personal use.
+I maintain a collection of useful small programs and scripts for personal use.

 You can check out the whole collection directly in the subversion repository: